jaredyseow/housing-crisis-wage-employment-analysis/README.md

 ## Insights

-- **Construction** experienced the steepest employment decline during the crisis period
+- **Construction** experienced the steepest employment decline during the crisis, dropping by over 500,000 jobs between 2006 and 2009.
+While wages steadily increased, employment only partially recovered by 2012.
-- **Finance** showed more stability in wages but modest job losses
+- **Finance** showed resilience with consistent wage growth and only modest employment declines.
+The industry recovered to near pre-crisis employment levels by 2012.
-- **Real Estate** faced prolonged employment drops with slower wage recovery
+- **Real Estate** also saw declining employment during the crisis, but its recovery was slower and flatter than the other sectors.
+Wages increased, but job growth remained subdued through 2012.

 ---